suet-lee/suet-lee.github.io/_includes/jnbs/TreeClassifier.md

     getImages(key, item, 300)
 ```

 We want to make the results of model training reproducible - to do this set the seed value of NumPy's pseudo-random number generator.
-Here is a good article on why reproducibility is important https://towardsdatascience.com/reproducible-machine-learning-cf1841606805
+Here is a good article on why reproducibility is important <a href="https://towardsdatascience.com/reproducible-machine-learning-cf1841606805">https://towardsdatascience.com/reproducible-machine-learning-cf1841606805</a>

 ```python